 If you’re going to become a consultant and start a consulting business, it’s important that you know both the strategies, tactics and the mindset required to succeed in this business.

-This article is the practical and proven guide to starting a consulting business.
+This article is the practical and proven guide to start a consulting business.
 And I hope you’ll find it helpful.

 - What it’s really like being a consultant, I’ll share from my experience of consulting with organizations for over 18 years and from coaching hundreds of consultants personally over the last decade.